Designing Phase Sensitive Probes of Monopole Superconducting Order: Josephson coupling in junctions of monopole superconductors

 Here, $\mathcal{H}_\mathrm{BdG}^{(q_p = -1)}(\mathbf{k})$ is invariant under rotation $R_z$, and the low-energy pairing order $\Delta_{\mathrm{MSC}}^{(q_p=-1)}$, if it does not break the symmetry spontaneously, is also invariant under $R_z$ and characterized by good quantum number $l_z = l_{z, \mathrm{glob}} = 0$ that labels the trivial irrep.
 However, for given choice of gauge $\lambda = \pm 1$, the $\Delta_{\mathrm{MSC}}^{(q_p=-1, l_z=0)}$ pairing order locally has well-defined $p_x - \lambda i p_y$ symmetry with angular momentum $l_{z, \mathrm{loc}} = -\lambda$ near the gap node at the north ($\lambda = +1$) or south ($\lambda = -1$) pole of $\mathrm{FS}_1$.
 As $\tilde{k}_z$ is varied between the gap nodes, the local symmetry changes from $p_x-ip_y$ to $p_x+ip_y$, as evident in the group velocity of the surface modes (see Appendix~\ref{appendix:TBM}).
 The shift between the global and local angular momenta is indicative of the pair monopole charge, $q_p=-1$.
 Moreover, this shift is generally true for any form of $\Delta_{\mathrm{inter}}$ and therefore for a general $\Delta_{\mathrm{MSC}}^{(q_p=-1)}$ in Eq.~\eqref{qp=-1.pairing_order.general_inter_FS}.

-We now derive the form factor in the first order Josephson coupling between a spin singlet superconductor with a spin-independent band Hamiltonian at the left side and the $q_p = -1$ monopole superconductor at the right side, in which there is only bare spin-independent tunneling at the barrier.
+We now derive the form factor in the first-order Josephson coupling between a spin singlet superconductor with a spin-independent band Hamiltonian at the left side and the $q_p = -1$ monopole superconductor at the right side, where there is only bare spin-independent tunneling at the barrier.
 In the band-projected basis, the monopole pairing order is described by an effective $d$-vector shown in Eq.~\eqref{msc_d-vector}.
 The form factor hence takes the form

 which is analogous to that of Eq.~\eqref{form_factor.triplet_singlet}, only now the effective $d$-vector and tunneling matrices are evaluated in the projected helical band basis.
 The tunneling amplitudes that describe the tunneling between the states at the left, in the spin-$\uparrow$, $\downarrow$ representation, and the states at the right, in the helical band representation, are given by